JetBrains/teamcity-documentation/topics/managing-two-factor-authentication.md

 | Disabled  | Users cannot set up 2FA.                                                                                                                                                                        |

-## Enable 2FA for Individual User Groups
+## Force 2FA for Individual User Groups
 {product="tc"}

 If the global two-factor authentication mode is "Optional", you can force individual [user groups](creating-and-managing-user-groups.md) to use 2FA.
 To do so, add the `teamcity.2fa.mandatoryUserGroupKey` [internal property](server-startup-properties.md#TeamCity+Internal+Properties) and set its value to the required group key.